 “Computers are computers, and GPs are highly-trained medical professionals: the two can't be compared and the former may support but will never replace the latter.”

-Now, a group of researchers from the Massachusetts Institute of Technology (MIT) set out to identify what impact doctors’ ‘gut feelings’ have when determining what tests they will order for patients.
+A group of researchers from the Massachusetts Institute of Technology (MIT) set out to identify what impact doctors’ "gut feelings" have when determining what tests they will order for patients.

-From symptoms to family history or lifestyle habits, a variety of factors are involved in the decision-making process, but MIT computer scientists looked at the role of intuition in clinical practice, seeking to discover whether it was ‘measurable’.
+From symptoms to family history, to lifestyle habits, a variety of factors are involved in the decision-making process, but MIT computer scientists looked at the role of intuition in clinical practice, seeking to discover whether it was "measurable."

 Using a collection of medical records from 60,000 intensive-care-unit patients admitted to the Beth Israel Deaconess Medical Center in Boston, Massachusetts, over a ten-year period, the scientists performed sentiment analysis – also known as opinion mining – on doctor’s written notes.